Agungvpzz/Basket-Analysis/README.md

 <h2>Product Heatmap Layout</h2>
-Selected category: "RED STRIPE CERAMIC DRAWER KNOB"
+Selected category: "RED STRIPE CERAMIC DRAWER KNOB" <br>
+The heatmap clearly indicates that "RED STRIPE" is the most interconnected product, showing strong support values with several other products.
+The implications are we need to put a RED STRIPE on the upper shelf and bundle it with other products at a special price.
 <div align=center>

   ![image](https://github.com/Agungvpzz/Basket-Analysis/assets/48642326/743f627d-c5a5-4264-9b0c-0ef510b708b5)